Fair Exchange would be made up of two distinct eras. The first era formed in the early 1980s. The original members to come and go include:

 Marc Miller (bass), Tom Allain (bass).

-The original band had performed at Knott’s Berry Farm’s “Jubiliation Celebration” and received the moniker of “Loudest Band”.
+The original band had performed at Knott’s Berry Farm’s “Jubilation Celebration” and received the moniker of “Loudest Band”.
 They received radio play from their self-titled debut album and toured the coast of California, launching them into becoming an outstanding live act.
 But, as with many bands, there would be divisions and differing opinions as to which direction the band should pursue, leading the band to ultimately part ways.

-The second era of Fair Exchange would find its origins in 1992 when Fair Exchange bassist Marc Miller and drummer/percussionsist Gary Zdenek converged their talents with Dave Perrigan and me.
+The second era of Fair Exchange would find its origins in 1992 when Fair Exchange bassist Marc Miller and drummer/percussionist Gary Zdenek converged their talents with Dave Perrigan and me.
 After joining forces and writing together for several months under the name New Jerusalem, it was decided to commandeer the Fair Exchange name, along with a few songs from their already existing catalog.
 Together we picked up where the first incarnation of Fair Exchange had left off.

 Our second incarnation of Fair Exchange started things off by reformulating Fair Exchange’s more commercial sound and taking it in a more progressive, alternative direction with songs like “Changes” and “After the Rain”.
 The new Fair Exchange would become a fusion of New Jerusalem’s progressive style and the original Fair Exchange’s rock sound.